Arranging a Funeral or Cremation Service in Saskatchewan

 A Certified Copy, which contains all of the information on the original death registration, costs $55.00.
 Death certificates will be processed within four to six weeks, not including mailing time.

-Who is responsible for paying for funeral arrangements?
+Who is responsible for paying for funeral arrangements in Saskatchewan?

 Free cremation with Body Donation in Saskatchewan Canada